The Atomic Cafe

 It's often useful to look back to better understand our present times and how their perception is manipulated, and this is achieved by this great "horror comedy".

-Directed by: Jayne Loader, Kevin Rafferty, Pierce Rafferty.
-Screenplay by: Jayne Loader, Kevin Rafferty, Pierce Rafferty.
+Direction: Jayne Loader, Kevin Rafferty, Pierce Rafferty.
+Screenplay: Jayne Loader, Kevin Rafferty, Pierce Rafferty.
 Editing: Jayne Loader, Kevin Rafferty.
 Music by: Charles Wolfe.

 15 September 2019 19:00